hypernumbers/learn_elisp_the_hard_way/contents/lesson-2-2-primitive-data-types-1.rst

 Lesson 2-2 - Primitive Data Types (1)
 =====================================

-**Prerequisite:** This lesson presumes you know how to invoke eLisp expression as shown in Lesson 2-1.
+**Prerequisite:** This lesson presumes you know how to invoke Elisp expression as shown in Lesson 2-1.

 -------
 Context